Activities & Sports

 Take to the water and set sail to adventure.
-Pilot your own sailboat through the Nichupte Lagoon if you are staying at The Royal Sands, The Royal Caribbean or The Royal Islander and out on the bay at The Royal Cancun.
+Pilot your own sailboat through the Nichupte Lagoon if you are staying at The Royal Sands, The Royal Islander and out on the bay at The Royal Cancun.
 Classes can be arranged at the Sports Desk and don’t miss the weekly Royal Regatta on Fridays.

 Enjoy a kayak trip through the Nichupte Lagoon and the mangrove forest in Cancun or out on the bay at The Royal Haciendas in the Riviera Maya.

 The calm waters of the bay in front of The Royal Cancun are perfect for paddle boarding and you can also try the Mexican Caribbean’s latest craze at The Royal Haciendas in the Riviera Maya.
 Classes are available.